joshuaboniface/mediasorter/README.md

 1. Profit!

+## Note for Jellyfin

+If you use mediasorter to sort files for Jellyfin, please consider using the "TVMaze" plugin for TV shows and "TheMovieDB" plugin for movies, as the primary metadata sources.
+These are the metadata providers that mediasorter uses to sort media, and other metadata providers may provide conflicting information about episode orders, etc.

 ## Metainfo Tagging

 With the `-tm`/`--tag-metainfo` option, additional info can be added to the destination filename to leverage Jellyfin's ["multiple movie versions"](https://jellyfin.org/docs/general/server/media/movies.html#multiple-versions-of-a-movie) feature.
 Currently, this only works with Movies (not TV episodes) in Jellyfin, and thus in mediasorter as well.